ichthyosaurus/harbour-file-browser/README.md

 ## Building and contributing

+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on how you can contribute.

+If you want to contribute code changes, you can setup your environment by following the steps below.
+This is not needed for contributing to translations, as they are managed using [Weblate](https://hosted.weblate.org/projects/harbour-file-browser/).

 1. Get the source code
 2. Open `harbour-file-browser.pro` in Sailfish OS IDE (Qt Creator for Sailfish)
 3. To run on emulator, select the `i486` target and press the run button
 4. To build for the device, select the `armv7hl` target and deploy all, the RPM packages will be in the RPMS folder

-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for details on how you can contribute.

 ## License